Wipro Science Education

 Mercy University is excited to team up with University of Massachusetts at Boston and Montclair State University in New Jersey to become the Greater New York partner of the Wipro Science Education Fellowship.
 Dr. Amanda Gunning and Dr. Meghan Marrero, of the Mercy University School of Education, were awarded the $1.19 million grant to lead the Greater New York Wipro Science Education Fellowship (GNY Wipro SEF).

 Wipro is an international information technology company that is based in India serving more than 61 countries.
 Because of their extensive work in the United States, they sought to fund science education innovation projects here.
 Dr. Arthur Eisenkraft of the University of Massachusetts originally earned their funding to run the SEF in a one-year program with Boston teachers.
-It has now grown to a two-year program in three states.
+It has now grown to a program spanning seven states.

-The SEF supports three cohorts of 20 science teacher fellows from five local districts during a two-year fellowship that focuses on leadership in science education.
-Districts who will participate in the five-year initiative are: East Ramapo Central School District, City School District of New Rochelle, Port Chester-Rye United Free School District, Public Schools of the Tarrytowns and White Plains Central School District.
-Districts were selected through an application process and will remain partners through the five years.
-Coordinators from each district work closely with grant directors.
+The SEF supports science teacher fellows from five local districts to develop leadership in science and STEM education.
+Participating districts: East Ramapo Central School District, City School District of New Rochelle, Port Chester-Rye United Free School District, Public Schools of the Tarrytowns and White Plains Central School District.

 Reimagining